Technocracy movement: Technocracy vs. socialism

 Many comparisons between technocracy and socialist body of thought have been made by various readers.

-So much so that people often argue that countries such as the U.S.S.R, China, Singapore, and the European Union are technocracies.
-By definition of what the technocrat theorists argued, technocracy hasn't truly been implemented.
+By definition of what the technocrat theorists argued, technocracy has not truly been implemented.
 There is a distinction between technocrats and socialists.

-In Paul Blanshard's publication of "Technocracy and Socialism," he argued that because socialists don't want liberal democracy, that doesn't mean they'd want a technocracy.
+In Paul Blanshard's publication of "Technocracy and Socialism", he argued that because socialists do not want liberal democracy, that does not mean they would want a technocracy.
 Socialists still very much want voting.
 From the socialist's perspective, all workers should have a say in their organization.
 This would including the technocrats valued technician.
-Blanshard also believed that replacing the price system is not yet worth the risk, because technocracy has not fully detailed out how energy accounting would work.
+Blanshard also believed that replacing the price system was not yet worth the risk, because technocracy has not fully detailed out how energy accounting would work.

-Paul Temple's "A Totalitarian Fantasy-Technocracy, Fascism, and the war," made personal attacks on Howard Scott as he believed that Scott acted like a dictator, and that Scott's propaganda was too close to a typical fascist to be taken seriously.
-Temple points out that technocrats don't make the distinction of representative democracy under capitalism from a direct democracy under socialism.
+Paul Temple's A Totalitarian Fantasy – Technocracy, Fascism, and the war made personal attacks on Howard Scott as he believed that Scott acted like a dictator, and that Scott's propaganda was too close to a typical fascist to be taken seriously.
+Temple points out that technocrats do not make the distinction of representative democracy under capitalism from a direct democracy under socialism.

-"Technocracy and Marxism" by William Z. Foster and Earl Browder asserts that communists (as taught from Lenin and Stalin) have already realized all the issues technocrats have pointed out, years before.
+Technocracy and Marxism by William Z. Foster and Earl Browder asserts that communists (as taught from Lenin and Stalin) have already realized all the issues technocrats have pointed out, years before.
 Howard Scott makes a bold claim that pre-industrial revolution philosophies have become totally irrelevant due to technology making a new need for a new philosophy; Foster & Browder disagree.
 They also point out that basing price by energy rejects the socialists measurements labor theory of value, claiming that this action is using an arbitrary unit (the erg) and was just switching one unit for another.